2024-2025 Columbia Business School Essay Tips and Example Essays

 “Only Columbia Business School gives you the opportunity to shape your career in the very center of business.
 There’s something about being positioned in New York City, where access to leaders across industry is truly advantageous.
 Here you will learn to take on challenges and respond dynamically.
 You’ll gain skills to succeed in fast-moving, competitive environments anywhere.
 Hone your strengths.
 Find your best career path.
 Realize success.”
 Columbia Business School Admissions

-Every year, Columbia’s admissions team enrolls around 850 students for their prestigious MBA program out of around 6,100 applications.
-Though CBS does work hard to admit a diverse class (44% of the Class of 2024 were women, 51% were international citizens, and 42% were of minority origins (in the US), they do tend to admit applicants with 5 years of work experience.
-Applicants also tend to have average GMATs of 729 (GRE scores were not reported).
+Every year, Columbia’s admissions team enrolls around 900 students for their prestigious MBA program out of around 6,500 applications.
+Though CBS does work hard to admit a diverse class (44% of the Class of 2025 were women, 47% were international citizens, and 43% were of minority origins (in the US), they do tend to admit applicants with an average of 5 years of work experience.
+Applicants also tend to have average GMATs of 730 (GRE scores were not reported).

 Nonetheless, that does not mean that Columbia looks simply for good test-takers.
 Instead, they want a talented, principled, well-networked group of business leaders.